 No mutual fund commissions

 When it comes to no commissions, J.P.
 Morgan takes it a step further than many brokers.
-The broker charges no commissions on more than 3,000 mutual funds.
+The broker charges no commissions on mutual funds.
 And that pricing outdoes many rivals, some of whom offer no transaction fees on only the buy or sell, or minimize their commissions only on their in-house mutual funds or other no-transaction-fee funds.